AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 The bulk deletion flow can process up to 10,000 users per batch.
 The feature is positioned as a background, reliability-focused service for large-volume deletion.

+As administrator, you can specify the duration within which purged users can be deleted.
+View [Admin settings](/help/migrated/administrators/feature-summary/settings.md) for more information.

 #### What it does:

 * Provide configurable auto‑purge for deleted users at the account level